CookieStudios5609/AureusArchive/README.md

 - A load of others I won't type out right now.
 - No web dashboard.

 So, I've put this here, just for someone to look at, I guess.
-Please leave feedback.
+Please leave feedback here or message me on discord.
 While I don't plan on making the same mistakes with my next bot, **every** bit of criticism still helps!